What It Actually Costs to Send USDT on TRON in 2026

 The right rental duration depends on your send frequency and how tightly you want to time operations.
 A few practical patterns:

-- Occasional transfers (fewer than 5 per week): Rent 1-hour Energy per transfer.
+1. Occasional transfers (fewer than 5 per week): Rent 1-hour energy per transfer.
 The overhead of managing longer rentals isn't worth it.

-- Daily operations (5 to 50 transfers/day): A 1-day or 3-day rental with enough Energy units allocated per expected volume.
-Use the dashboard to track active delegations.
+2. Daily operations (5 to 50 transfers per day): A 1-day or 3-day rental sized for your expected volume, plus a buffer.
+Use the dashboard to track active orders and remaining balance.

 The number you're actually budgeting for

-Stripping everything back: a standard USDT TRC-20 transfer to an already-activated address costs exactly 65,000 Energy and 345 bandwidth.
+Stripping everything back: a standard USDT TRC-20 transfer to an already-activated address with a non-zero USDT balance costs exactly 65,000 energy and 345 bandwidth.
 The bandwidth is almost certainly free from your daily allowance.
-The Energy is what you pay for, either by burning TRX at current network rates or by renting it at a fixed TRX price per 65,000 unit block.
+The energy is what you pay for, either by burning TRX at current network rates or by renting it at a flat TRX price per 65,000 unit block.